-To estimate the upper boundary of those cost elements that could be quantified as a result of the proposed restriction, all quantified cost elements are combined in Table 36.
+To estimate the upper boundary for the costs per worker as a result of the proposed restriction, all quantified cost elements are combined in Table 36.
 Lower costs are expected if part of the time investments are undertaken by in-house occupational hygienists assuming that existing staff members have sufficient spare capacity.